AskTinNguyen/AtherAgent/docs/proposals/Tasks/Proposal_Tasks_Management_implementation.md

     *   AI assistant (LLM) performs task at runtime.
     *   No predefined script; the AI is prompted to complete the task.
+    *   **Intelligent Task Handling:** AI can dynamically adapt to task requirements, leveraging its understanding of context and natural language instructions.
+    *   **Proactive Assistance:**  Beyond execution, the AI can offer proactive suggestions, identify potential issues, and provide insights related to the task.

 *   **Examples:**